 There are many good reasons why the Tabletop BBQ Smoker is one of our most popular items.
 Use it outdoors, on a balcony, out on the beach – this is a versatile piece of kit that always delivers great results.
 Using wood chips and charcoal, it comes with a thermometer so you can keep an eye on cooking and its compact size means you can cook for up to 4 people almost anywhere.

-For parties of six or over, you’d struggle to get a more comprehensive and easy-to-use smoker than the ProQ Hot and Cold Smoking Starter Set.
-This all-rounder allows you to experiment with cold smoking as well as hot smoking and provides incredible flavour through the use of apple and hickory or maple and oak wood chips.
-This smoker delivers the classic American BBQ taste to your bacon, salmon, brisket and cheeses.
+For parties of six or over, you’d struggle to get a more comprehensive and easy-to-use smoker than the ProQ Frontier 3-in-1 Elite.
+This all-rounder allows you to experiment with cold smoking as well as hot smoking.
+This smoker delivers the classic American BBQ flavour to your bacon, salmon, brisket and cheeses.

-While our professional customers have particular preferences, the Bradley Digital Smoker 6 Rack is one of our bestselling smokers for restaurants and catering companies.
-This transportable smoker is great for having onsite or situated in an outdoor or covered area of an eatery.
+The Bradley Digital Smoker 6 Rack is one of our bestselling smokers for restaurants and catering companies – and is also a favourite with home-smokers.
+The reason chefs love the Bradley Smoker so much, is because of its unrivalled consistency.
+The smoke levels are carefully controlled, so you get reliable, top-quality results every time.
 The six 11”x13” racks allow a large amount of food to be smoked at once, with the digital timer and smoke generator doing all the hard work for you.
 Check out the Bradley Smoker range here.

 After a stage as a chef at a London Michelin-starred restaurant Nicola became obsessed with seeking the best flavours from around the world.
 She started Sous Chef in 2012, and is always sharing her knowledge of ingredients and writing recipes to showcase those products.
 Learning from the products, Sous Chef's suppliers and her travels, Nicola has written the majority of the recipes on the Sous Chef website, all of which are big on flavour.